Home

 Start with a simple strategy — inform everyone you know that you are seeking employment.

 Seriously, reach out to everyone: go through all your Twitter and LinkedIn chats, old emails, and other communication channels, and send a message to anyone even remotely relevant.
-Social platforms is a good way to find professional contacts as well.
+Social platforms are a good way to find professional contacts as well.

 You never know what's happening in the lives of people you haven't spoken to in a while.
 They might have started a startup and need their first hire, or their friend left company X, and they are looking for a replacement.
 Networking with weak ties often leads to unexpected opportunities.
 Trust me.